The complexity of convexity number and percolation time in the cycle convexity: Results on the Percolation Time

 \section{Results on the Percolation Time}

 In this section, we present our results regarding the percolation time in the cycle convexity.
-We prove that the following problem is \NP-complete for any fixed~$k \geq 9$, but polynomial for fixed~$k \leq 2$ or when $G$ is a cactus.
+We prove that the following problem is \NP-complete for any fixed~$k \geq 9$, but polynomial for fixed~$k \leq 2$ or when $G$ is a \emph{cactus}, that is, a connected graph in which each edge belongs to at most one unique cycle.
+Equivalently, a cactus is a connected graph where each two cycles share at most one vertex.

 \problemClassic{Percolation Time}{A graph $G=(V,E)$ and an integer $k\geq0$.}{$pn(G) \geq k$?}{prob:percolationNumber}

 All graphs in this section are connected, as the percolation time of a graph is the maximum percolation time of its connected components.